Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 \subsection{Influence of the frequency}

 We now study the dependency of the iteration counts with respect to the wavenumber \(\kappa\).
 To take the pollution effect into account, the mesh is refined as the frequency increases.
-Since we are using low order finite elements, we need to keep the quantity \(\kappa^{3}h^{2}\) fixed throughout the computations.
+Since we are using low order finite elements, we need to keep the quantity \(\kappa^{3}h^{2}\) fixed throughout the computations to counter the pollution effect.
 Here \(h\) denotes the typical edge length in the mesh.
 In both the 2D and 3D configurations, this quantity is fixed to \((2\pi)^2/400\) in order to have at least \(20\) points per wavelength for the smallest wavenumber considered.
 The domain \(\Omega\) is partitioned into \(\mJ=4\) subdomains in 2D and \(\mJ=16\) subdomains in 3D.
+There are a total of \(\#\Edge=160\;947\) degrees of freedom in 2D and \(\#\Edge=374\;889\) degrees of freedom in 3D for the largest wavenumber.
 The results are reported in Figure~\ref{fig:pollution}.

 As the wavenumber \(\kappa\) increases, the discrete (as well as the continuous) problem gets harder (the condition number of the original undecomposed matrix increases).
-We notice a sub-linear increase of the number of iterations to reach the set tolerance for all inductance operators studied.
+We notice a sub-linear increase of the number of iterations to reach the set tolerance for all transmission matrices studied.
 The increase seems to be stronger in the 3D configuration.